TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 After the resources are built, the function url will have to be copied to your Slack App's slash command "Request URL" field to link the Slash Command to the resources in Azure.

-Navigate to the newly created function app, click the functions item in the left navigation column and select the "HttpTrigger-ReceiveSlackCommand" function.
+In Azure, Navigate to the newly created function app, click the functions item in the left navigation column and select the "HttpTrigger-ReceiveSlackCommand" function.
 Click Get Function URL and copy the url

 ![Parameters](./images/functionURL.png)